JeovaniMartinez/Android-Utils/docs/annotations/code-inspection-annotations.md

 Indicates that the expected value or object should be a Drawable object or the ID of a drawable resource.
 For example: `drawableObject`, `R.drawable.demo`.

+_Detection example in Android Studio:_

 ![img](../img/annotations/img1.png)

 ### `@StringOrStringRes`

 Indicates that the expected value or object must be a data type String, Char (since it can be represented as String) or the ID of a string resource.
 For example: `'a'`, `"Hello"`, `R.string.demo`

+_Detection example in Android Studio:_

 ![img](../img/annotations/img2.png)